 As with the Lindt factory, you are given a pastry chef outfit.
-There are seven folks in total on the particular day I attended, though there are a wide selection of courses you can take...
+There are seven attendees on the particular day we attended, though there is a wide selection of courses you can take...
 Some of them, I suspect, are more popular with kids.

 The process for this course is a little more involved, and you start everything from scratch with raw ingredients.
 A recipe with step-by-step guidance is also given to you, but you are more or less on your own after that.

-There are a couple of other neat things we are taught: About how the different sides of aluminum affect the sheen of hardened chocolate (you want the shiny side, I think).
+We learn a few other neat things: how the different sides of aluminum affect the sheen of hardened chocolate (you want the shiny side, I think).
 And how to make chocolate bowls using party balloons.

-Our take-home bag also includes a certificate of completion, the apron and the pastry hat.
-Plus, all the remaining chocolate hearts and, of course, some discount coupons for the chocolate store.
+Our take-home bag includes a certificate of completion.
+Also, the apron and the pastry hat.
+Plus, all the remaining chocolate hearts and some discount coupons for the chocolate store.

-Cailler Chocolate Museum
+Cailler Chocolate Museum 🍫